 Raised with a love for the outdoors, fascination with the arts, and hatred for California, David is a proud Oregonian.
-He moved from his hometown in the Rogue Valley to Eugene in 2016 to pursue college.
+Raised in the Rogue Valley, he moved to Eugene in 2016 to pursue college.

 It wasn’t until he attended Lane Community College that he found a growing passion for journalism.
 In 2018 he met Annie, M.G.
 Belka, and James when he joined the Torch Newspaper.
 His interest in news production became a passion over the two years of working at the Torch.
 Halfway to a BA degree, he is now attending the University of Oregon while making time for his video game addiction and part-time job cooking for the Glenwood Restaurants.

 During the summer of 2020, he co-founded DoubleSided Media with M.G.
 Belka and Annie in an attempt to reform the way audiences interpret modern journalism.